Donald Trump's Mexico wall: Who is going to pay for it?

 - From the section US & Canada

-Donald Trump wants to build an "impenetrable, physical, tall, powerful, beautiful, southern border wall" between the US and Mexico.
+President Donald Trump has set in motion his plan to build an "impenetrable, physical, tall, powerful, beautiful, southern border wall" between the US and Mexico.

 Mr Trump says his wall will cover 1,000 miles and natural obstacles will take care of the rest.

 But how much will it cost and who is going to foot the bill?

 "I would build a great wall, and nobody builds walls better than me, believe me, and I build them very inexpensively."

 Mr Trump claims the total cost of the wall will be $10bn (£7.5bn) to $12bn.
 But estimates from fact checkers and engineers seem to be universally higher.

 Senate Majority Leader Mitch McConnell estimated it will cost between $12-15bn, as he addressed reporters at a Republican conference in Philadelphia.